-So here are the nine key steps to making sure you have effective marketing materials for your business:
+So here are the nine key steps to making sure you have effective marketing materials for your small business:

 1. Figure out which materials you need

 It can be tempting when choosing marketing materials to get carried away and slap your logo onto everything you can get your hands on.
 Take a moment, reel in the excitement and think carefully about which materials you really need.
-A nice shiny pen with your logo on it can look great, but if you run a fruit and veg business it’s not so relevant.
+A nice shiny pen with your logo on it can look great, but if you run a fruit and veg business it’s not entirely relevant.